Verdagon/Vale/docs/Generics.md

 # Using Instantiated Names in Templar (UINIT)

-This one little name field can illuminate much of how the compiler works.
+This one little name field (FunctionHeaderT.fullName) can illuminate much of how the compiler works.

 For ordinary functions, each ordinary FunctionA becomes one ordinary FunctionT/FunctionHeaderT.